aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

 ```
 Let’s see how the CloudFormation template looks like.

-First, let’s start by defining the SSM parameter in the template.
-You will be constructing an ARN for this resource using pseudo parameters.
-This is a simple example of an SSM parameter where there’s a Name (dbUsername) and Value (alice).
-Choose to copy content shown next, and paste it in the `pseudo-parameters.yaml` file by appending it to the existing file content:
+First, let’s start by defining your SSM parameter in the template: you will use a simple example of an SSM parameter where you define a parameter `Name` called `dbUsername`, and a `Value` you set to `alice`.
+Choose to copy content shown next, and paste it in the `pseudo-parameters.yaml` file, by appending it to the existing file content:

 ```YAML
 Resources: